 Have I ever needed math in my DH life?
-Maybe to count to how much my consumed beverages add up to, so I knew if I had enough money upon leaving after work events.
-Do you need algorithms?
+Maybe to count to how much my beverages consumed at the conference dinner add up to or so I knew if I had enough money upon leaving after work events.
+Related question: Do you need algorithms?
 Well, it would probably be good to have some knowledge about algorithms.
 But in my honest experience, even with algorithms, most DHers don’t (or maybe they would ideally need them but I think if you asked most if they know stuff about algorithms, they’d politely decline).
 So please, don’t be scared away because of that – it would be a false expectation.

 So is disliking math and having no previous tech/coding experience a reason for you to shy away from DH?
 Absolutely not!

-Also, please be sure to check your chosen programme if it actually doesn’t have math if that’s really such a big problem for you.
-There are some specialized programmes that might actually have a little bit of math, especially if it’s more in the direction of Computational Linguistics.
-But I really don’t know about that.
+Also, please be sure to check your chosen programme whether it has math if that’s really a big issue for you.
+There are some specialized programmes which might actually have a little bit of math, especially if it’s more in the direction of Computational Linguistics.
+But I don’t know of any but I’m also actually not very well-informed about that.
 Please do your own research in that case.

 Do I need a degree at all?
 Many blogs about coding say you don’t need a degree to work in CS nowadays…

 Short answer: Yes, you need a degree to work in DH.
 Most DH jobs are in academic contexts and they don’t usually hire based upon your github portfolio, no matter how good it is.
 Sorry.
-Also, since most DHers see DH as research/scholarship (as opposed to just being tech guys for the actual Humanties people), you need to have that theoretical part which is a necessary requirement for something to be considered a science (as opposed to just coding).
+(But also, please do build a github portfolio over time – it will be a great asset in job talks).
+Furthermore, since most DHers see DH as research/scholarship (as opposed to just being tech guys for the actual Humanties people), you need to have that theoretical part/grounding which is a necessary requirement for something to be considered a science (as opposed to just coding).

 Just be aware that, like I say in the text, DH is a broad field and if you want to get a degree, you will indeed need to take a peek into many of those more ‘theoretical background’ aspects – that also means learning some theoretical computer science maybe or learning a technology you’ll never use again.
 That’s what makes a research degree programme different from a code bootcamp.
 The code camp is shorter and you’ll probably be launced into the practical track much faster but there likely also isn’t time for you to build up experience with the theoretical stuff (because this needs a while to set in).